 If using bimanual uterine compression to stop bleeding while an intrauterine balloon tamponade is prepared, you will need to switch to aortic compression immediately before the balloon is inserted to minimize blood loss.

 To apply aortic compression:

-- Ensure the woman is on a firm surface.
-A soft mattress may not be firm enough. - $\cdot\;$ Tell the woman what you are about to do. - · Feel for the femoral pulse. - Apply downward pressure with a fist on the abdominal aorta through the abdominal wall.
-Compress just above and to the left of the umbilicus. - With the other hand, palpate the femoral pulse to check effectiveness of compression.
-You should not feel a pulse. - If bleeding continues, keep applying pressure while seeking advanced care.
+- may not be firm enough.

+- Feel for the femoral pulse.

+- and to the left of the umbilicus.

+- effectiveness of compression.
+You should not feel a pulse.

+- seeking advanced care.